shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

   version: v1.1.2
 ```

 Every app, engine, and framework has a location descriptor that is used to tell Toolkit where to access the specific bundle.
 Many app descriptors exist in the `app_locations.yml` file, but may not be referenced where you want them, as we saw with the Python Console app.
-All the standard Apps and Engines are listed on the [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines).
+There are standard [Apps and Engines](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) that come configured in the Default Configuration and many others you can add.

-You can add any app to any appropriate software integration that Shotgun supports, or add your own proprietary application to your Toolkit arsenal.
-All the supported software applications are also listed on the Integrations [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) page.
+You can add any app to any appropriate software integration that Shotgun supports or add your own proprietary application to your Toolkit arsenal.
+All the supported software applications are listed on the Integrations [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) page.

 If you can’t find the exact app you are looking for, you can create one.
 There’s a good chance that other Shotgun users will need the same function and sharing new apps is one way to give back to the Shotgun community.